The Donald Thompson Band: Repertoire Sample

 Jambalaya – Here it is folks, The Donald Thompson Band’s rocked-up version of Hank Williams, Sr.’s Cajun-party-time-on-bayou classic.

 Bo Diddley – The Donald Thompson Band’s rocking rendition has the quintessential feel and beat of Bo’s famous groove.
 Get ready – because it’s show time!!!
-Featuring a bevy of beautiful ladies, all talented professional maraca players.
+Featuring a bevy of beautiful ladies (selected from the audience) who are transformed into "professional maraca players".
 You’re in for a treat!

 Drip Drop – A classic up-tempo doo-wop number.
 Recorded by The (original) Drifters, Dion and others.
 If you like to bop with your baby, this one’s for you.